pubnub/pubnub-mcp-server/README.md

   - Chat SDK topics: configuration, chat, channel, user, message, membership, thread-channel, thread-message, message-draft, event, access-control, glossary.
 - Fetch PubNub conceptual guides and how-to documentation from local markdown files in the `resources` directory (e.g., `pubnub_concepts`, `pubnub_features`, `pubnub_security`, `how_to_send_receive_json`, `how_to_encrypt_messages_files`, etc.).
 - Publish messages to PubNub channels with `publish_pubnub_message`, returning a timetoken.
+- Subscribe to channels and receive real-time messages with `pubnub_subscribe_and_receive_messages`, supporting single or multiple message collection with optional timeout.
 - Fetch historical messages from one or more channels with `get_pubnub_messages`, returning message content and metadata in JSON.
 - Retrieve real-time presence information (occupancy counts, subscriber UUIDs) for channels and channel groups with `get_pubnub_presence`.
 - Generate step-by-step instructions for creating a PubNub application, including code snippets for initializing the PubNub SDK in multiple languages using `write_pubnub_app`.